ceramic-sf/quick-boi-source/bolq.md

 *TODO.*

-### Antirationl memes can be detected by the shame they cause
+### Antirational memes can be detected by the shame they cause

 ```md
 Society has outdated beliefs and customs that don't make sense, but if you don't follow them you feel shame.
 Even if you know about the meme.
 ```

-Rather than create their own ritualss, behaviours and goals, society has collections of antirational memes that have been passed down.
+Rather than create their own rituals, behaviours and goals, society has collections of antirational memes that have been passed down.
 These memes are antirational because they cannot be challenged (it is socially discouraged implicitly or explicitly).
-The pressure to comply with these memes can manifest in a way that the person feels shame or embarassment if they do not obey the meme.
+The pressure to comply with these memes can manifest in a way that the person feels shame or embarrassment if they do not obey the meme.

 *Challenging antirational memes often leads to the person feeling shame.*